Innovation Fertility Preservation and IVF

 What if you could have a life-changing fertility procedure without spending weeks or months recovering?
 If you’re struggling to conceive, Dr. Kutluk Oktay at Innovation Fertility Preservation and IVF can help.
-With offices in Harrison and Manhattan, New York, Dr. Oktay and his team specialize in minimally invasive surgical procedures for women that restore fertility.
+With an office in Manhattan, New York, Dr. Oktay and his team specialize in minimally invasive surgical procedures for women that restore fertility.
 Without a lengthy hospital stay or a long recovery process, you’re free to return to your normal activities quickly and leave the complications of infertility behind!

 Minimally invasive surgery allows a surgeon to correct problems without causing extensive trauma to the body.
 Unlike traditional surgery, minimally invasive surgery lets you return to your life without the need for hospitalization.
 In most cases, you can go home the same day as the procedure.